The 12 Best Competitive Intelligence Tools in 2023

 From the website, it looks like the marketing intelligence part might be a bit weak, with only social media strategy explicitly listed.

 Of course, they claim to have AI and ML embedded everywhere (who doesn’t nowadays?), but they also add a human touch.
-Every customer is paired with a “Competitive Insights Analyst” that will manually review data analysis to highlight interesting trends and signals and help customers identifying competitors, something often undervalued.
+Every customer is paired with a “Competitive Insights Analyst” who will manually review data analysis to highlight interesting trends and signals and help customers identifying competitors, something often undervalued.

 If well implemented, these are key features.
 Nowadays, the main problem of competitive intelligence tools is they have too much data, making it hard to focus and act on the few insights that matter.